MicrosoftDocs/power-platform/power-platform/admin/backup-restore-environments.md

 2. Restore the backup from the current organization to the new organization.

-This keeps the original organization with all of the records that've been added since the backup, while also creating a new organization with the records that were deleted.
+This keeps the original organization with all of the records that have been added since the backup, while also creating a new organization with the records that were deleted.

 ### How can I restore a deleted environment?

 You can recover a recently deleted environment (within seven days of deletion), by using the Power Platform admin center or the Power Apps cmdlet Recover-AdminPowerAppEnvironment.
-Production environments with Dynamics 365 applications will be available for up to 28 days.
+Production environments with Dynamics 365 applications are available for up to 28 days.

 See [Recover environment](recover-environment.md) to learn more about the recovery environment.